intento/intento-csharp/README.md

 ## async-await
 Do not confuse async-await practice to call any of Intento C# SDK methods with parameter async of Fulfill call.
-All API methods are available in synchronious and asynchronious versions, all asynchronious mathods has the same parameters but name ends with Async, like FulfillAsync.
+All API methods are available in synchronous and asynchronous versions, all asynchronous mathods has the same parameters but name ends with Async, like FulfillAsync.
-All synchronious versions are implemented by calling corresponding asynchronious version.
+All synchronous versions are implemented by calling corresponding asynchronous version.